SakethAraveti/BERTProject/README.md

 Once the application is running, users can:
 - Browse restaurants and view existing reviews.
-- Submit new reviews, which will be automatically analyzed and rated by the BERT model.
+- Submit new reviews, which will be automatically analyzed and rated using the BERT model.
 - Admins can log in to access additional functionalities like modifying reviews and restaurant details.

 ## License